f1cheng/tech-notes/README.md

-# tech_notes
+# pynote

-notes for technique topics
+- fn+f1 for remote ssh on vscode